ashishbeck/sdk/README.md

 # sdk
-polkawallet SDK for integrating substrate-based blockchain as a plugin.
+axiawallet SDK for integrating substrate-based blockchain as a plugin.

-# Building a polkawallet_plugin dart package.
+# Building a axiawallet_plugin dart package.

 ## 1. Create your plugin repo